elotroalex/chiens/_texts/translation.md

 - your straw laughter in their steel
 - your lizard laughter in the wall
 - your laughter of heresy in their dogma
-- your laughter tattooing their currencies without them suspecting it
+- your laughter tattooing their currencies under their noses
 - your irrepressible laughter
-- your laughter of vertigo where the cities fascinated will be ruined
+- your laughter of vertigo where the fascinated cities will be ruined
-- your bomb laughter late on their master feet
+- your bomb laughter late on their master's feet

 ---